Supplementary Rules to the Regulations for the degree of Philosophiae Doctor (PhD) at the University of Oslo

-2. The recommendation of the assessment committee, pursuant to section 14.3 of the Regulations – the assessment committee's recommendation and programme plan point pertaining to the Assessment Committee
+2. The recommendation of the evaluation committee, pursuant to section 14.3 of the Regulations – the evaluation committee's recommendation and programme plan point pertaining to the evaluation Committee

 When ready, the recommendation will be reviewed by the Faculty.
 The committee must present a unanimous or split recommendation, with the following possible conclusions: